 To facilitate the process of applying for a B-1/B-2 visitor visa, you can write a letter of invitation based on the template below.

 Graduate students can request a letter from your department explaining that you are in good standing and verifying any funding being provided by the department and that you intend to return to your home country at the end of your studies.
+If your family will visit for your graduation, the letter can include your anticipated graduation date.
 It may also help to include a financial statement from your bank to show that you have funding enough to support your family members during their visit.